SHARE

 Click here for the Arabic version of this page.

 ASOR plans to award two to four grants ranging from $2,500 to $10,000 (with a preference for smaller grants $5,000 or less) to projects to carry out emergency conservation or stabilization activities at archaeological sites in the wider Mediterranean and Middle Eastern regions.
-The total amount available for 2024 Shepard Grants is $15,000.
+The total amount available for 2025 Shepard Grants is $15,000.

-The application deadline is rolling, and review of applications is ongoing.
 Because these grants are intended for emergency (or truly urgent) activities, ASOR will strive to provide a response within four to six weeks from submission of the application.
 Funds are normally available within 5-10 business days after all paperwork has been completed by successful applicants.

 Established in 2020 with annual contributions, the “Shepard Urgent Action Grants” program was created to support emergency and rapid response activities on archaeological sites in the greater Mediterranean region.
 While preference will be given to excavation projects and teams with current ASOR affiliation, applications will be considered from all projects.
 Non-affiliated teams may apply for affiliation at the same time that they submit a Shepard Urgent Action Grant application.
-Please email Marta Ostovich, ASOR Director of Programs, if you have questions or require more information.
+Please email Marta Ostovich, if you have questions or require more information.

 Click here to apply for a Shepard Urgent Action Grant